bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 To prevent the CNN from memorizing track one, I recorded the car driving in the opposite direction to collect more data points.
 Driving in the opposite direction essentially gives the model a brand new track to learn, which helps the model generalize better.
 Furthermore, I collected some training data on track two, which is more challenging with a mix of steep hills, sharp turns, and road debris.
 I only trained on flat terrain with greater emphasis on smoothly executing sharp turns.

-Overall, my final training dataset consisted of 16,430 images.
+Overall, my final training dataset consisted of 16,430 samples.
 Below is the distribution of the steering angles that I recorded:

 ![alt text][image05]

-As expected, the steering angles were virtually zero most of the time due to the loop in the training track that had more straight sections than curve sections.
-Aside from the very strong peak in the middle of the distribution, I am pleasantly surprised by how well the steering angles were balanced for the left turns (negative values) and right turns (positive values) in my training dataset.
-However, right turns were still a little under sampled compared to left turns.
+As expected, zero degree steering was heavily over sampled due to the loop in the training track that had more straight sections than curve sections.
+Aside from the spike in the middle of the distribution, I had a pretty decent distribution on both negative (left turns) and positive (right turns) steering angles.
+However, right turns were still slightly under sampled compared to left turns.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
-To combat the overfitting, I modified the model so that ...??????????????????

 With the combination of training on normal laps, recovery laps, and generalization laps, I discovered that it was not enough data to train my model to drive properly.
 After running my newly trained model and predicting steering measurements in autonomous mode, my car consistently crashed into the lake on the sharp right turn after the bridge.
-Things didn’t go perfectly, so now it’s time to discuss data augmentation to combat the biases.

 The final step was to run the simulator to see how well the car was driving around track one.
 There was one specific spot where the vehicle fell off the track on the first sharp right turn after the bridge.
 To improve the driving behavior in this case, I decided to augment the data for the extreme positive steering angles.
 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.